 The wage bill will constitute the bulk of many firms' overall expenses.
 To see exactly how much, you'll have to add together the total salary bill, employers NI, pension contributions and so forth.
 It's also important to add any expenses your employees might have incurred through business credit cards, the use of petty cash, or out of their own pockets to be reimbursed later.

 One effective way of keeping track of employee expenses is to use a Soldo prepaid business card.
-Starting off with a zero balance, money can be added to the card via an integrated dashboard.
+Starting off with a zero balance, money can be added to the card via an integrated console.
 Business owners or their finance teams retain absolute control of each employee card, authorising or excluding certain types of transactions, imposing limits, adding money and defining other rules including geographical constraints where necessary.
 The data can then be exported and analysed, assisting in improved future forecasting of expenses.

 You'll probably find that you have other expenses that may not fit into the categories listed above.
 They will differ depending on the nature of your business.
 For example, you will probably need to add employer's liability and public liability insurance into the mix no matter what kind of business you're operating.